kujalk/GPO_Link_Status/README.md

 # GPO_Link_Status
-PowerShell Function to retrieve GPO Link Status
+PowerShell Function to retrieve GPO Link Status to an OU